oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/model-in-image/runtime-updates.md

  - _Online updates_: [online update](#online-updates) A new domain configuration is created, and then the differences between the previously deployed model and the new model is used update the existing domain using `WDT` online update.
 If model changes are only involving fully dynamic configuration MBean attributes, then all the changes are immediately available and the domain continue to be in operation.
-   If an online update involves any non-dynamic configuration MBean attributes, then you can control whether the operator will automatically restart the domain or manually restarting the domain at your convenience.  _The primary use case for online updates is to make small additions, undeploy of single resources or MBeans that have no dependencies, or changes to non-dynamic MBean attributes, for complex changes, use offline updates instead_.
+   If an online update involves any non-dynamic configuration MBean attributes, then you can control whether the operator automatically restart the domain or manually restarting the domain at your convenience.  _The primary use case for online updates is to make small additions, undeploy of single resources or MBeans that have no dependencies, or changes to non-dynamic MBean attributes, for complex changes, use offline updates instead_.